UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

   preserves-inv-eq-yoneda-eq f = left-unit-concatr
 ```

-#### The inversion operation defined by the judgmentally left unital concatenation operation on identifications
+#### The inversion operation defined by the definitionally left unital concatenation operation on identifications

 ```agda
 module _